garden-lord/wcbz/content/elephant-garlic/index.md

 date: 2021-12-23
 ---

 Nothing says "me-yow" better than a pop of garlic flavor in a dish.
 But mincing, pressing, and dicing leads you to a fresh headache faster than you can say "Oh my, what a pleasant meal."
-Of course the pre-skinned or even pre-minced garlic from the store will do, and even comes with a fun jar that you can use to hold a strawberry or two, but sitting around in their packages takes off the signature edge that is the whole reason the garlic was sought in the first place.
+Of course the pre-peeled or even pre-minced garlic from the store will do, and even comes with a fun jar that you can use to hold a strawberry or two, but sitting around in their packages takes off the signature edge that is the whole reason the garlic was sought in the first place.

 {{<img>}}![](peeled.jpg){{</img>}}